slundqui/TFTutorial/README.md

 - Python 3
 - Tensorflow 1.0

-slp.py: Tutorial script to run.
-This will make 2 folders:
+slp.py is the tutorial script to run.
+This will make 2 directories:

 MNIST_data: The directory to the input MNIST digits